 Saint Louis University's Museum of Contemporary Religious Art (MOCRA) opens.
 It is the world's first interfaith museum of contemporary art that engages religious and spiritual themes.1993

-The Saint Louis University College of Education and Public Service is founded.
+The Saint Louis University School of Education is founded.

 SLU holds its first Make A Difference Day.
-Now the University's single largest day of service, the day involves thousands of students, as well as faculty, staff and alumni volunteering at more than 100 sites around the St. Louis metro area.1998
+Now the University's single largest day of service, the event involves thousands of students, as well as faculty, staff and alumni, volunteering at more than 100 sites around the St. Louis metro area.1998

 The Saint Louis University Cancer Center, a joint initiative between SLUCare and Saint Louis University Hospital, opens.

 The Saint Louis University Museum of Art, housed in the former St. Louis Club, opens to the public, featuring rotating exhibits, modern and contemporary art, a collection from the Western Jesuit Missions and Asian decorative arts.2002